alakob/ai_private_document_retriever/README.md

 The system uses environment variables for configuration, which can be set in a `.env` file:

 - `OPENAI_API_KEY`: Required for embedding generation and LLM responses
+- `MISTRAL_API_KEY`: Required for OCR capabilities when using Mistral API
 - `MODEL`: LLM model to use (default: gpt-4o-mini)
 - `CHUNK_SIZE`: Size of document chunks (default: 1000)
 - `CHUNK_OVERLAP`: Overlap between chunks (default: 200)